nickylimjj/nickylimjj.github.io/_pages/about.md

 [todo]: # (Insert Miniature Schnauzer generator)

+Hi!

 I am a big fan of Computer Security, from the inner workings of computing systems and exploits to the global conversation of it today.
-This is therefore, going to be a blog about Computer Security News.
+This is therefore, going to be a blog about **Computer Security and Systems**.
 I could attempt to make a link between the aforementioned Miniature Schnauzers and guarding our cyber space, or their color with black/white hat hacking, but I included that because I grew up with Miniature Schnauzers and find them super cute.

-I hope to provide some sense-making to the complexities of a cyber attack and comment on the state of Computer Security today.
+I hope to provide some sense-making to the complexities of a cyber attack.
+I hope to comment on the state of Computer Security today and where we are headed tomorrow.
 I may also include some SEA/Singaporean context since I am from here.

+I strongly believe that in understanding Computer Security, you got to understand Computer Systems.
+It is incredibly complicated stuff -- *comping from a Computer Engineering student* -- but it is tremendously exciting and important.
+I hope to shed some light to the techies and the casual citizen on how the devices you use everyday work.
+Perhaps that way, you can also understand its vulnerabilties.

+I must warn you beforehand that this is not the place for breaking news.
+I do not blog as responsively and you are better off reading the Newspaper for that.

 I will aim to get one post/week and please subscribe if you like it!